 Instead of having two-three large meals a day, break down meals into 5-6 smaller meals.
 It makes digestion easy and also maintains a balance in blood sugar levels.
 When blood sugar levels fall, one may experience cravings, mood swings, and irritability.
 It might also increase cravings for unhealthy snacks in between meals.

 It is perfectly normal for young girls attaining menarche to experience some or all of these symptoms, and it is quite possible to treat them naturally.
-We at ForKids, offer natural products that can help relieve symptoms associated with PMS.

 In case you would like to talk to our experts, you can also access them through our platform.